Near Stromness, Orkney

 - Travel Cot

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating and electric wood-effect fire (INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+Satellite broadband is provided for email checking and general web browsing only and should not be used for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
+Due to the nature of the service, there is a data allowance of 4GB per week.
+Data usage is checked on departure and any additional usage will be charged at £15 per GB.
 A maximum of 2 dogs are welcome (2 large, 2 medium, 2 small).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).